Pulmonary ventilation/perfusion scan

 A pulmonary ventilation/perfusion scan is actually 2 tests.
 They may be done separately or together.

-During the perfusion scan, a health care provider injects radioactive albumin into your vein.
+During the perfusion scan, a technician injects radioactive albumin into your vein.
 You are placed on a movable table that is under the arm of a scanner.
 The machine scans your lungs as blood flows through them to find the location of the radioactive particles.

 During the ventilation scan, you breathe in radioactive gas through a mask while you are sitting or lying on a table under the scanner arm.